Hissal/Closures/README.md

 - Anonymous closures are type-erased and do not enforce type safety at compile time.
 You must ensure that the delegate and context types are compatible when converting or invoking.
 - Useful for storing closures of different types in a single collection, or for APIs that need to accept arbitrary closures.

-However, with the flexibility comes some performance overhead compared to strongly-typed closures, so use them judiciously in performance-critical scenarios.
+With the flexibility comes some performance overhead compared to strongly-typed closures, so use them judiciously in performance-critical scenarios.
+If possible converting back to strongly-typed closures is recommended.

 | Method                    |       Mean |     Error |    StdDev | Allocated |
 |---------------------------|-----------:|----------:|----------:|----------:|